 Fresh Slaw Recipes

-Toasted walnuts add extra crunch to this festive autumn salad; if you don't have a mandoline or food processor, you can use purchased shredded Brussels to speed the prep.
+Toasted walnuts add extra crunch to this festive salad; if you don't have a mandoline or food processor, you can use purchased shredded Brussels to speed the prep.

 Sesame Chard Slaw